-- Historical petroleum storage and/or petroleum spill history; - Laboratory comments, if they clearly indicate a single product type; and - Comparison to the distribution of carbon fractions in fresh product.
+- Historical petroleum storage and/or petroleum spill history; - Laboratory comments, if they clearly indicate a single product type; or - Comparison to the distribution of carbon fractions in fresh product.

 A comparison of the distribution of carbon fractions in fresh product (Table 3) may be useful in cases where two products have been released but one is dominating the laboratory results.
 This approach may also be applicable when gasoline has weathered to the extent that it appears as diesel due to the mix of carbon fractions present.
-The product remaining in the environment has the same chemical and toxicological hazard as diesel when the C_6 - C{10}
+The product remaining in the environment has the same chemical and toxicological hazard as diesel when the $C_6$ - $C{10}$ fraction in the gasoline has weathered so that it only forms 6% or less of the TPH in the sample.

 An analysis of the distribution of fractions is valid since the selection of Modified TPH type is based on the carbon distribution supplied by the laboratory.
-The approach is approximate as long as the laboratory indicates a lower proportion of the more volatile fractions than those shown in Table 3.
+The approach is approximate as long as the laboratory indicates a lower proportion of the more volatile fractions than those shown in Table 3-1.